abuck351/solitaire/README.md

 ## Current State of the Project
 So far the game only creates a random deck of cards and displays the cards in a standard Solitaire layout.

+Selected cards now show a yellow border surrounding them.

+Cards can only be selected if they are face up.

 ### How to Play
 Press the *r* key to generate a new deck.